Our firm provides custom legal solutions for clients in Texas and worldwide.

 A good estate plan can accomplish many things, including:

-• Ensuring that your assets are distributed according to your wishes and not by the state’s default laws
+• Ensuring that your assets are distributed according to your wishes and not by the state’s default laws in the probate process

 • Reducing the amount of taxes owed by your estate